 This campground is managed by Adventure Pisgah

 Campfires are only permitted in designated fire rings.
-Pallets are not allowed!
+DO NOT burn any construction refuse materials or material known to have metal objects in it such as nails, screws, etc. Pallets are not allowed!

 Campfires must be fully extinguished before departure.